Online Master's Degree in Operations Management

 What Is the Job Outlook?

 Operations managers can find positions in a variety of organizations, including management services, companies and local government.
-The U.S. Bureau of Labor Statistics (BLS) reported little change for operations managers between 2008 and 2018 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reported seven percent growth for general and operations managers between 2014 and 2024 (www.bls.gov).
 Additionally, the BLS projected keen competition for job openings due to the prestige and high pay.
-Salary.com reported median annual wages of $87,095 for operations managers in July 2011.
+Salary.com reported median annual wages of $87,094 for operations managers in February 2016.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: